dimitropoulos/typeslayer/FAQ.md

 if you don't want to run that script, you can always just run the platform-specific binary directly. you can find the download links for all platforms by [searching `@typeslayer` on npm.](https://www.npmjs.com/search?q=%40typeslayer)

-for example you can do `npx @typeslayer/linux-x64` on Linux, `npx @typeslayer/darwin-x64` on Apple Silicon, or `npx @typeslayer/win32-x64` on Windows on Intel.
+for example you can do `npx @typeslayer/linux-x64` on Linux, `npx @typeslayer/darwin-x64` on Apple Silicon, or `npx @typeslayer/win32-x64` on Windows.

 ## why isn't this a CLI tool?